9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Are you familiar with CocoaPods?
 Can you explain what they are and how they work?
 * In general, explain software licensing and how this applies to work we do.
 * Describe your general testing practices when building an iOS app.
+* How can apps support other languages, date formats and currencies?

 ####[[⬆]](#contents) <a name='tech'>iOS Technologies Questions:</a>